kohutovic/febus-rules/rapier.md

 # Rapier and side weapons competitions

+## Wrestling

+1. All wrestling actions are forbidden in all categories with a weapon using a primary weapon in one hand and a secondary weapon or shield in another one. using primary weapon in one hand and secondary in another one.

 ## Rules of hit validity

 1. Rapiers can be used with a parrying dagger or a cloak.
 The